Azure/Edge-infrastructure-quickstart-template/README.md

     localAdminPassword     = "<local admin password>"
     domainAdminUser        = "<domain admin user name>"
     domainAdminPassword    = "<domain admin user password>"
+    deploymentUserName     = "<deployment user name>"
+    deploymentUserPassword = "<deployment user password>"
     servicePrincipalId     = "<service principal id created in the first step of setting pipeline>" servicePrincipalSecret = "<service principal secret created in the first step of setting pipeline>"
     ```
-1. Initialize the Terraform working directory by running `terraform init`.
+2. Initialize the Terraform working directory by running `terraform init`.
-1. Apply the Terraform configuration and create the resources by running `terraform apply -var-file="sample.tfvars"`.
+3. Apply the Terraform configuration and create the resources by running `terraform apply -var-file="sample.tfvars"`.

 The above commands will provision an AzureStack HCI cluster in your Azure subscription.

+## Connect Arc servers by yourself
+You can prepare AD and connect Arc servers by yourself according to [doc](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/download-azure-stack-hci-23h2-software) step 1 & 4.
+After connecting servers, go to `<stage>/<your site>/imports.tf` and uncomment the import block, change the placeholders to your resource group that contains the Arc servers.
+Open `<stage>/<your site>/main.tf` and change `enableProvisioners = false`.

 ## Parameters